Bill Good Marketing

 33 Undeniable Truths about Cold-Calling

 In this list of “undeniable truths,” we are assuming you have a basic knowledge of lead classification and pipeline management.
-These same cold-calling tips do not necessarily translate to a cold email campaign.
+These same financial advisor cold-calling tips do not necessarily translate to a cold email campaign.

 Hot Prospect: Someone very interested, financially qualified, and willing to begin the sales process by setting an appointment now.
 No appointment = not hot.